bl0nd/chive/README.md

   alacritty: added "gruvbox"
   ```

-* If working with multiple variants, use the `--edit | -e` flag to bring up
+* If adding multiple variants, use the `--edit | -e` flag to bring up relevant
-  relevant variants in `fzf` so that you may edit each one individually:
+  variants in `fzf` so that you may edit each one individually:

   ```console
   $ chive -e -v solarized zenburn